marosca/SpotIsaac/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Parameters needed
+In app/services/spotify.service.ts you need to change to variables inside the 'getTokenFromSpotify' function:

+        let client_id = 'YOUR CLIENT ID';
+        let client_secret = 'YOUR CLIENT SECRET';

 ## Code scaffolding